-In a next step, we compared the results from both methods (Fig. 4, Fig. S15).
-Both methods show the best agreement when the 1st percentile of the NUFP-to-BC ratios is chosen as S1.
-The results shown in Fig. 4 demonstrate the general consistency between the results for the common measurement period, in winter, for all
+In a next step, we compared the results from both methods (Fig. 4).
+Both methods agree best when the 1st percentile of the N{UFP} -to-BC ratios is chosen as S_I .
+The results shown in Fig. 4 demonstrate the consistency between the results for the common measurement period, in winter, for all three size segregated fractions.
+As per the aforementioned limitations of both methods, both approaches likely represent a low estimate of the primary particle fraction with the low biases expected to dominate over the high biases.

-- 450 three size segregated fractions.
-However, despite the overall agreement, certain discrepancies remain when considering time-resolved data, e.g. in diurnal patterns and time series and are attributed to the limitations of both methods.
-Both approaches likely represent a low estimate of the primary particle fraction..
-Our results, from both methods combined, suggest that, on average, 25% of the UFP in winter in Payerne originate from primary processes (Fig. 4), while the remaining are formed in the atmosphere following oxidation of precursor gases or - 455 chemical processing of available aerosol particles.
+Our results, from both methods combined, suggest that, on average, 25% of the UFP in winter in Payerne originate from primary processes, while the remaining are formed in the atmosphere following oxidation of precursor gases or chemical processing of available aerosol particles.
 Based on the BC tracer method, 2.15 (x 106) cm-3 primary particles are observed per 1 ng/m3 of BC.
-Our results are in line (slightly lower given the nature of our measurement location) with previous measurements in Switzerland with 3.1 x 106 and 3.6 x 106 cm-3 primary particles per 1 ng/m3 of BC observed in an urban background location in Lugano and an urban location in Bern, respectively (Reche et al., 2011), although differences in vehicle fleet between locations and changes over time - 460 due to more stringent emission regulations, are expected to influence this ratio.
+Our results are in line (slightly lower given the nature of our measurement location) with previous measurements in Switzerland with 3.1 x 106 and 3.6 x 106 cm-3 primary particles per 1 ng/m3 of BC observed in an urban background location in Lugano and an urban location in Bern, respectively (Reche et al., 2011), although differences in vehicle fleet between locations and changes over time due to more stringent emission regulations, are expected to influence this ratio.
 In comparison, less primary particles per 1 ng/m3 BC are found in Payerne compared to other European cities such as Milan, Barcelona and Santa Cruz de Tenerife, with values exceeding 4.5 (x 106) cm-3 primary particles per 1 ng/m3 of BC (Rodríguez and Cuevas, 2007).
 In the next section, we extend the analyses over the full year of measurements using the BC tracer method.